TITLE 19 NATURAL

 NMSA 1978, provides that the board shall give priority to qualifying water

-projects that (i) have been identified as being
+projects that (1) have been identified by the board as being urgent to address

 NMSA 1978, provides that the authority may adopt separate procedures and rules